North Omotic languages

-The North Omotic (Nomotic) or Ta-Ne Omotic languages, belong to the Omotic branch of the Afro-Asiatic family and are spoken in Ethiopia.
+The North Omotic languages, also known as Ta-Ne Omotic or Damotic, are a branch of the Afroasiatic language family spoken in Ethiopia.
+They have traditionally been classified together with the Aroid, Dizoid, and Mao languages within the disputed "Omotic" family.

-Dizoid is left out in later classifications, but included in earlier ones.

 A relatively comprehensive comparative word list is given in Václav Blažek (2008).

 Subdivisions

 The four Ta-Ne Omotic (North Omotic) subdivisions given by Güldemann (2018) are: